 The Amazon Basics fan came in not far behind other top competitors in our window fan testing, and manages to keep the price lower than almost any other model.
 It scores above average in most of our testing metrics, and tester Austin Palmer says that it is “a simple but effective fan.”
 If that sounds like exactly what you need, and you're trying to stay within budget during summer heat waves, then this is the fan for you.

-The Amazon Basics Manual 9" Twin, although a well-balanced fan, has some shortcomings that should be addressed.
-Users may find it inconvenient to physically rotate the fan to switch between intake and exhaust modes, and the absence of a temperature shut-off feature may be a drawback for those seeking automated climate control functionality.
-The fan also lacks the ability to stand vertically, which may restrict placement options.
-For those interested in exploring alternatives, the Vornado Transom could be considered to tackle a full house.
-Nonetheless, the Amazon Basics Manual 9" Twin remains a viable option for those prioritizing noise levels and ease of operation, particularly in smaller spaces.
+Though our testing proved the Amazon Basics Manual 9" Twin is well-balanced, this fan has some drawbacks we should point out.
+Users might find it inconvenient to physically rotate the fan to switch between intake and exhaust modes, and the lack of a temperature shut-off feature might be disappointing for those wanting automated climate control functionality.
+Also, the fan cannot stand vertically, which might limit placement options.
+If you're interested in exploring alternatives, consider the Vornado Transom to tackle a full house.
+Nevertheless, the Amazon Basics Manual 9" Twin remains a viable option for those prioritizing noise levels and ease of operation, particularly in smaller spaces.

 The Genesis 6-inch Clip is a small, personal-sized fan that is great for desks or headboards.
 The unit has two speeds, with 1.7 mph wind on low and 3 mph on high.
 Both speeds make minimal noise and vibration.
 This is partially due to the insulated clip, which helps absorb any vibrations.
 The fan can also be used as a tabletop fan, with features that include oscillation and pivot.